 Thank you, Amanda for this deeper insight into your characters and thoughts behind writing your novel.
 It's been a real pleasure having you over, and I wish you every success for this novel and your future writing.

 The link to my review is here.

-Today, I'm delighted to welcome Amanda Saint, another talented Urbane author to my website.
+Today, I'm delighted to welcome Amanda Saint to my website.

 Her wonderful debut novel, As If I Were A River, is released today, and is the story of three generations of women, Una, Laura and Kate.
 It deals with loss, denial and acceptance, and explores how life events can often take us in unexpected directions.

 We discuss viewpoint, characters, swapping between eras and destiny.